If you're searching for the best car tyre inflator, you're in the right place.

 The relatively inexpensive and battery-powered Ryobi R18PI-0 High Pressure Inflator stands out to us with its impressive ability to supply up to 150 psi of air to your tyres.

-In fact, Ryobi boasts its high-pressure inflator can deliver 32 psi in under 2 minutes, making it one of the quickest inflators we've come across.
+In fact, Ryobi, who also manufactures one of the best car pressure washers around, boasts its high-pressure inflator can deliver 32 psi in under 2 minutes, making it one of the quickest inflators we've come across.

 The machine weighs just 2.5lbs as well, and comes with an ergonomic design which should make it easy to use when the time comes to inflate your tyres.